 You can be sure that, should the worst happen, you will have the benefit of talking to an experienced Claims team.
 Every member of the team is committed to reacting quickly and keeping your claim moving forward.

 How the claim process works

-Simply call us on 0330 660 0660 anytime, as soon as possible after you have decided to make a claim.
+Use our online notification form or call us on 0330 660 0660 anytime, as soon as possible after you have decided to make a claim.